 Israel – Stand Firm on International Law!

-Israel has legal right to Judea, Samaria and all of Jerusalem based on International Law.
-On this page we present the details of the “Jewish Magna Carta” laid out by the Supreme Allied Powers at the San Remo Conference of April 25th, 1920.
+Israel has legal rights to Judea, Samaria and all of Jerusalem based on “Res Judicada” International Law (matters already judged).
+On this page we present the details of the “Jewish Magna Carta” laid out by the Supreme Allied Powers at the San Remo Italy Conference of April 25th, 1920.

 Foremost among voices that have arisen to trumpet the historical and legal record regarding Jewish ownership of the land of Israel are: